We will reply to your message within an hour.

 Delay access to hazardous areas until conditions are safe; use these switches with machines that take time to stop after they are turned off.
 They mount to a door frame.

-Mount these switches inside your enclosure to prevent it from opening when power is on—actuating the switch disconnects power and releases the door.
+Install these switches inside an enclosure to prevent it from opening when power is on—turn the switch to disconnect power and release the door.

 Designed to mount on an electrical enclosure, these switches control motors, lighting, and electric heat circuits.